-At a compression ratio of 7.5:1 you can use 91 Octane.
-At 8:1 it needs 93 octane, and at 8.5:1 you need 95 octane - premium unleaded.
+At a compression ratio of 7.5:1 you can use 91 Octane RON or 87 AKI.
+At 8:1 it needs 93 RON or 89 AKI, and at 8.5:1 you need 95 RON or 91 AKI.

-Note: Compression ratios for some common engines are as follows: 6.0:1 for the 36hp engines, 6.6:1 for the 40hp engines, 7.3:1 for the 1300s, and 7.5:1 for most 1500 and 1600s outside the USA.
+Note: Compression ratios for some common engines are as follows: 6.0:1 for the 36hp 1200 engines, 6.6:1 for the 40hp 1200 engines, 7.3:1 for the 1300s, and 7.5:1 for most 1500 and 1600s outside the USA.
 In the USA, from 1971 onwards some engines were built with normal 7.5:1 compre4ssion ratios and some where built with lower comrpression ratios (7:1) using dished pistons - mainly AE series engines.

 The Wisdom of Rob Boardman

-The only thing which changes the flame speed significantly is the presence of burnt exhaust products from the previous power stroke - a higher concentration of burned gases slows the flame speed, and a low concentration increases the flame speed.
+The only thing which changes the flame speed significantly after ignition is the presence of burnt exhaust products from the previous power stroke - a higher concentration of burned gases slows the flame speed, and a low concentration increases the flame speed.

 See what is happening?
 At various rpm (different airflow efficiencies) and different throttle settings, the proportion of burned/fresh mixture is changing enormously.

 Fortunately, the vacuum distributor (and the combined centrifugal/advance of 74+ distributors) does a reasonable job of following these two conflicting needs.
 The vacuum port on solex carburettors is placed just UNDER the main venturi, close to where the throttle plate passes as it opens.
 So imagine the engine idling.
 The throttle plate is nearly closed, so there is a low airspeed through the main venturi - not much vacuum there or just under it (above the throttle plate).
 The vacuum port sees very little vacuum, and the idle advance setting prevails (7.5-10 degrees BTDC on most models).
 There is a high proportion of burnt gases mixed in with the small amount of fresh mixture, so some advance is needed, but the revs are low so we dont need a lot of spark advance.

 Now open the throttle a little, so the edge of the throttle plate passes by the vacuum port.
-This creates a mini-venturi with very high air speed, which creates a lot of vacuum, so you get a shot of advance to help speed up the engine (this effect is entirely missing with the Bosch 009 distributor, which is what causes the "009 flat spot").
+This creates a mini-venturi with very high air speed, which creates a lot of vacuum, so you get a shot of vacuum advance to help speed up the engine (this effect is entirely missing with the Bosch 009 distributor, which is what causes the "009 flat spot").
 Since in a part-throttle condition you still have a high proportion of burned gases for a low flame speed, this high advance also meets the advance condition needed to deal with that too.

 So the vacuum distributors allow for high advance at high rpm/open throttle, where rpm is the dominant factor; and also allows high advance at part throttle/medium rpm, where the proportions of burnt/fresh mixture is the predominant consideration.
 The SVDA distributor, with both vacuum and rpm advance, combines the effects, with up to around 30 degrees rpm related advance, but with an additional 10 degrees vacuum advance added when the engine needs it.